rehno-lindeque/ansi-megaparsec/README.md

 # ANSI escape sequence parser (also known as ECMA-48 / ANSI X3.64 / ISO/IEC 6429)

 Note that the ISO/IEC 2022 extension mechanism is not currently supported.

+This may be the best resource for an overview: http://www.aivosto.com/vbtips/control-characters.html